 About the Editor

-Craig Dworkin, Professor in the English Department at the University of Utah, is the author of Reading the Illegible and the editor of several collections, including most recently The Sound of Poetry/The Poetry of Sound (with Marjorie Perloff) and Language to Cover a Page: The Early Writings of Vito Acconci (MIT Press).
+Craig Dworkin, Professor in the English Department at the University of Utah, is the author of Reading the Illegible and the editor of Language to Cover a Page: The Early Writings of Vito Acconci (MIT Press).

 "Before he became famous as video, performance, and multimedia artist, Vito Acconci considered himself to be a poet—a designer, so to speak, of printed pages.
 His fascinating poetic experiments, most of them previously unpublished, take ordinary, colloquial language and apply both formal constraints and Wittgensteinian propositions to their articulation.
 Decades ahead of its time, the writing Craig Dworkin has lovingly assembled and edited for this collection uncannily anticipates our own verbivocovisual experiments: here 'delay' becomes revelation!"